dougsweetser/Q/docs/Blogs/Discovery/discovery.md

 What kind of physics results when two observers find the space-times-time values are invariant, but the intervals are different?

-I thought that was a good question.This is what I did in the the days after the question was posed...
+I thought that was a good question.This is what I did in the days after the question was posed...

 Nothing.